Bhuvaneshwar Prasad Sinha

-Bhuvaneshwar Prasad Sinha of Shahabad (now Bhojpur), Bengal Presidency (1 February 1899 – 12 November 1986) was the 6th Chief Justice of India (1 October 1959 – 31 January 1964).
+Bhuvaneshwar Prasad Sinha [Title: Sinha] of Shahabad (now Bhojpur), Bengal Presidency (1 February 1899 – 12 November 1986) was the 6th Chief Justice of India (1 October 1959 – 31 January 1964).
 He also served as the president of the Bharat Scouts and Guides from April 1965 to February 1967.

+Sinha served as the Chief Justice of the Supreme Court of India from 1 October 1959 to 31 January 1964.
+Over the course of his Supreme Court tenure, Sinha authored 137 judgments and sat on 684 benches.

+Life

-Mr. Sinha was born and brought up in a prominent Hindu Kshatriya family of Rajwada Gajiyapur Estate, Sinha Arrah (present Bhojpur) District.
+Sinha was born and brought up in a prominent Rajput family of Rajwada Gajiyapur Estate, Arrah (present Bhojpur) District.
 His grandson B. P. Singh is a former judge of the Supreme Court of India.

-Sinha served as the Chief Justice of the Supreme Court of India from 1 October 1959 to 31 January 1964.